pdeljanov/Symphonia/symphonia-metadata/README.md

 # Symphonia Metadata Utilities

-Common metadata structures and helpers for Symphonia libraries.
+Common metadata readers, helpers, and utilities for Project Symphonia.

+:musical_note: **Note:** This crate is part of Symphonia.
+Please use the [`symphonia`](https://crates.io/crates/symphonia) crate instead of this one directly.

 ## License